 Regularly assessing and monitoring Promoter churn is essential to maintain a high NPS score and identify potential issues before they become liabilities.
 By proactively addressing these concerns – whether it’s by improving customer service or refining product offerings – you can set the stage for long-term success.

-You could say that Detractors are lost customers, but a better way of thinking about them is as opportunities to right a wrong and capitalize on that.
-You see, not every single Detractor is someone who doesn’t like your product and brand at all – some of them might actually like what you offer but be very disappointed or unsatisfied with certain aspects of your business or a particular customer experience.
+You could say that Detractors are lost customers, but a better way to think about them is as opportunities to right a wrong and capitalize on that.
+You see, not every single Detractor is someone who dislikes your product and brand at all – some of them might actually like what you offer but be very disappointed or unsatisfied with certain aspects of your business or a particular customer experience.

 If you address and fix those issues, on top of also acknowledging your errors, there is a chance you might leave a strong impression on those people and turn them into customers again.